Top

 Criminal Appeals

 If you were wrongly convicted or sentenced unfairly, you have options.
-Defendants have the right to appeal a conviction and / or sentence.
+Defendants have the right to appeal a conviction and/or sentence.
 An appeal is not an immediate retrial but rather a review of trial records to determine whether proceedings were conducted fairly and in accordance with the law.
 Appellate court judges look for errors that were significant enough to have affected the outcome of the trial in some way.
-If such errors are found, the appellate court may call for a retrial of the case or may reverse the decision of the trial court.
+If such errors are found, the appellate court may call for a retrial or may reverse the decision of the trial court.

-Criminal appeals are an important part of our Atlanta criminal defense practice.
+Criminal appeals are a critical component of our Atlanta criminal defense practice.
 A criminal conviction, although certainly a serious matter, does not signify the end of the road for a defendant.
 There is hope in the form of an appeal, which can be filed at either a state or federal court level, depending on the level of the court in which the defendant was convicted.
-As an Atlanta criminal defense lawyer and former federal prosecutor, founding Attorney Howard J. Weintraub is uniquely qualified to represent clients who wish to appeal their convictions.
+As an Atlanta criminal appeals lawyer and former federal prosecutor, founding Attorney Howard J. Weintraub is uniquely qualified to represent clients who wish to appeal their convictions.
 Mr. Weintraub has led our firm in representing defendants in state and federal courts since 1985 and is committed to seeking the best possible result in every case.

 In filing an appeal, the following takes place: